MichaelCurrin/os-genesis/docs/other/mac-os.md

 # macOS reference

-This repo is focused on Linux, but here are some macOS commands based on what I have installed before directly or indirectly.
+This repo is focused on Linux, but here are some macOS **Homebrew** packages to install, based on what I have installed before directly or indirectly.

 Run `brew install PACKAGE` for any of the packages in this doc.